 7. Export the tracked attendance data as a Google Sheet or Excel spreadsheet.

 It’s that simple!
-You don’t require anyone to be present at the scanning touchpoint as well—the workflow is completely automated at your end.
+You can get started with a free QR Code for attendance and deploying this doesn’t require anyone to be present at the scanning touchpoint as well—the workflow is completely automated at your end.
 Not only can QR codes speed up event registration, but they can also be used as a touchless registration strategy that eliminates the need for physical tickets.
 However, the audience (it could be students, employees, or event attendees) will have to manually fill in their details which can be tedious and time-consuming.

 Also, in case you’re managing large-sized student/employee pools, it’s difficult to keep track of cases where users check-in or mark attendance on behalf of others.